vrushabhjv/aws-bootcamp-cruddur-2023/journal/week1.md

       sudo apt update
       sudo apt install -y postgresql-client-13 libpq-dev
 ```
+See the above `gitpod.yml` file in [THIS](https://github.com/vrushabhjv/aws-bootcamp-cruddur-2023/blob/main/.gitpod.yml) link.

 Now to get the `postgres` installed, you could either manually run the commands above individually.
 Or stop `gitpod` and restart it.
 Either way works.